Near Ridgeland in Jasper County, South Carolina — The American South (South Atlantic)

 Erected 1980 by The Congregation.
 (Marker Number 27-4.)

 Location.
 32° 28.258′ N, 80° 57.896′ W. Marker is near Ridgeland, South Carolina, in Jasper County.
 Marker is at the intersection of State Highway S27-29 and Bees Creek Road (State Highway S27-13), on the left when traveling west on State Highway S27-29.
-Touch for map.
 Marker is at the southeast corner of the intersection.
-Marker is in this post office area: Ridgeland SC 29936, United States of America.
+Touch for map Touch for directions.

 Regarding Church of the Holy Trinity.
 National Register of Historic Places: